 You will often see weightlifters and powerlifters wearing multiple pieces of gear, including straps, knee sleeves, braces, and belts.
 Gear is popular in the sport and comes in many different varieties and types to fit a person’s body and preference.
 A weightlifting belt is secured around a person’s waist, most commonly with velcro or metal closure to hold it in place.
 Some belts have ‘locking devices’ – these are commonly used by powerlifters who are moving large amounts of weight over a distance so the belt doesn’t slip off due to the strain that is placed upon it.

-Create Your Own Natural ‘Weightlifting Belt’ With Our Fitness Program!
+Create Your Own Natural ‘Weightlifting Belt’ With A Stronger Core!

-If you are looking to protect your back, optimize your pelvic tilt, improve your movement efficiency, and reach new levels of athletic potential then this is the resource for you!
-The [P]Rehab Fitness Program will allow you to build your own natural weightlifting belt, with a strong, foundational movement system!
+The [P]rehab Core Program will allow you to build your own natural weightlifting belt, with a strong, foundational movement system!
 Get started TODAY!

 Research data appears to have mixed conclusions when it comes to activity measured in the spinal erectors.
 In a study conducted with experienced lifters as the subjects, it was found that the iliocostalis lumborum (a spinal erector) fired at 15-20% lower when wearing a belt while performing a deadlift at 75% of the lifter’s body weight (1).
 However, another study that also explored belted and beltless effects with the deadlift found a 17% higher activity in the spinal erectors when performing the lift belted (2).